Jieiku/abridge/content/overview-rich-content/index.md

 individual source is then converted into a `<source>` tag, and the element is returned.

+- sources is an array of video file paths. (mandatory)
+- class sets a class for the video.
+- caption sets the caption text below the video.
+- w sets the width of the video.
+- h sets the height of the video.
+- autoplay when set to "true", autoplays the video on load.
+- loop when set to "true", plays the video on a loop.
+- muted when set to "true", sets the audio muted initially.

+** sources can be same path, relative path, or root path, like the [img shortcode](https://abridge.pages.dev/overview-images/#img-shortcode) **

+Optional Classes:

+- ci can be used to center the image.
+- fr can be used to float the image right.
+- fl can be used to float the image left.
+- b1 can be used to add a 1px border.

 ### Usage
 ```rs
 {{/* video(sources=["over9000_av1.mp4", "over9000_vp9.webm"]) */}}